hyperledger/besu-docs/docs/Concepts/Privacy/Multi-Tenancy.md

     trust mode.

 Multi-tenancy validates that tenants have permission to use the specified HTTP or Websocket JSON-RPC requests, and the tenant has access to the requested privacy data.
-There is segregation of private data, and each tenant uses a JSON Web Token (JWT) for authentication.
+Private data are isolated and each tenant uses a JSON Web Token (JWT) for authentication.

 You can
 [create the JWT either externally or internally](../../HowTo/Interact/APIs/Authentication.md).